spring-guides/gs-spring-boot/README.md

         </dependency>
 ```

-Adding multipart upload support
+Add multipart upload support
 -------------------------------
-Imagine you also want to add file upload support.
-To do that, update your configuration and add a `MultipartConfigElement` to the application context.
+Suppose you want to add file upload support.
+To do that, update your configuration by adding a `MultipartConfigElement` to the application context.

 `src/main/java/hello/Application.java`
 ```java